-They say, “See we must make Him Lord of our life.”
-But He is the Lord and He is Lord whether we acknowledge it or not.
+They say, “See, we must make Him Lord of our life.”
+But He is the Lord, and He is Lord whether we acknowledge it or not.
 Acts 2:36 God has made Jesus Lord and Christ.

 It eliminates the category of the carnal Christian (1 Co.
 2:14).
-Would this be true, what would we do with 1 Corinthians 3:1-4?
+Would this be true?
+What would we do with 1 Corinthians 3:1-4?
 Why does Paul write letters to saved Corinthians if they must make Him Lord to be saved?
 He assumes that they are saints but also that they are carnal.
-Also what about Lot?
+Also, what about Lot?
 He certainly was not surrendered.

 It renders irrelevant the doctrine of Divine chastisement.
 Why have chastisement if Christians are completely surrendered?
 It would not be necessary!

-Prevents assurance and hinders growth.
+It prevents assurance and hinders growth.
 1 John 5:13.

 It substitutes a new terminology for Biblical terminology.
 The word “surrender” is never used in the New Testament for salvation.
 The word “yield” is used for believers (Ro.
 12:1-2; 6:13).